TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Datasets

 The justification for the following probability distribution is as follows.
 We selected normal distribution to validate if the methods can fit the simplest scenario, exponential distribution to check the fit to heavy-tailed distributions, a mixture of Gaussians for multimodality, and Gamma to check behavior for distributions close to Gaussian distribution.

 During the experimental phase for training purposes, we sampled 5,000 observations from each distribution, resulting in a 20,000 samples dataset.
 We also used 1,000 observations from each distribution for the early stopping / best epoch selection process.
-The final log-likelihood was calculated on a dataset constructed from 500,000 samples per distribution.
+The final log likelihood was calculated on a dataset constructed from 500,000 samples per distribution.